pirosikick/eslintrc-editor/docs/rules/semi.md

 ## When Not To Use It

-If you do want to enforce semicolon usage (or omission) in any particular way, then you can turn this rule off.
+If you do not want to enforce semicolon usage (or omission) in any particular way, then you can turn this rule off.

 ## Further Reading